 You can connect to the FTP server by using FTP clients with graphical interface (ex.
 Filezilla, CuteFTP, Cyberduck), by using the command line (ex. bash, iterm, powershell) or by using your browser.

 It is important to know that FTP works by using TCP and does not encrypt during transfer (a cleartext protocol).

 Some FTP servers permit anonymous login activities.
 This is generally used by FTP servers that are required to be accessed by everyone.
 Because when you want to share a file on FTP, it is not possible to give everyone a username and password.
-But if the FTP server is not configured correctly, it might let anonymous login activities even if you don’t want such activities.
+But if the FTP server is not configured correctly, it might let anonymous ftp login activities even if you don’t want such activities.
 In this case, people with malicious intent might access to your files.
 Anonymous FTP vulnerability is an important vulnerability frequently browsed by attackers on the internet.

-Or you can run nmap --script ftp-anon -p 21 target command on nmap tool which can be installed to all operating systems.
+Or you can run nmap --script ftp-anon -p 21 target command on the nmap tool which can be installed to all operating systems.